-Mortgage lenders evaluate credit a bit differently than they did several years ago.
+Mortgage lenders evaluate good credit and bad credit a bit differently than they did several years ago.
 Prior to the introduction of credit scoring, a lender’s underwriter would review each credit entry line by line.
 The underwriter would look at credit limits and account balances, if there were any payments made 30, 60 or 90 days past the due dates.
 Collections and charge-offs would be listed as well as any past bankruptcies or foreclosures.
 All of these entries would be date-sensitive.
 As it relates to negative entries, many lenders would pay less attention to late payments that occurred two or three years ago as long as there hadn’t been any late payments made since then.

 Today, credit scoring essentially replaces the line-by-line method.
 The algorithms that calculate these scores take all of that information plus more to arrive at a three-digit score.
 Depending upon the loan program being applied for, the credit score must meet minimum standards.
 There are three credit scores but they all use the same basic algorithm.